CHAMPIONS & DYNASTIES

 Dr. Bob Screen accumulated one of the longest championship runs of any team in any sport.
 From 1970-82, he led the Pirates to 10 consecutive CIAA tennis titles, climaxing with the 1976 NCAA Division II Men’s Tennis Championship.
 The Pirates are still strong contenders in the MEAC and NCAA brackets.

 The second Triple Crown basketball championship went to Lucious Mitchell and Kentucky State.
 The Thorobreds ran the table winning the 1970, ’71 and ’72 NAIA National titles, led by NAIA All- Americans, scoring champ Travis Grant and 7-0 center Elmore Smith, the top rebounder in the NAIA.

-Dr. Leroy T. Walker will be remembered for building a formidable dynasty in men’s track.
-Staring in 1945 at a tiny, obscure school named North Carolina College, where they begin to put together talented teams in basketball (under McLendon, Jr.), Walker’s track squads dominated for lasted 24 years and produced some of the most thrilling performers in the world: witness the thirty national championships in every collegiate bracket (NCAA, NAIA, AAU).
-There were eight Olympic Gold medalists and a parade of record holders.
-Charles Foster and Lee Calhoun led the Hall of Fame list.
+Dr. Leroy T. Walker will be remembered for building a formidable dynasty in men’s track at a tiny, obscure school named North Carolina College.
+From 1945, Walker’s track squads domination lasted 24 years and produced some of the most thrilling performers in the world.
+The produced 30 national championships in the NCAA, NAIA, AAU; 8 Olympic Gold medalists led by Hall of Famers Charles Foster and Lee Calhoun .